Lucifer970901/cross-tenancy-migration-of-compute-and-volume-in-OCI-using-python/README.md

 This has a set of scripts which does the following.

-The scripts for old tenancy do the following. this includes create_image_push_to_bucket.py and create_object_PAR.py
+The scripts for old tenancy do the following.

+this includes create_image_push_to_bucket.py and create_object_PAR.py

 •	 List all the block volumes present in a compartment and create the block volume backup for each of the block volumes.
 Save the backup IDs to a file.

 •	For each instance present in the compartment, create a custom image, and save the generated custom image OCID for later use.

 •	Check if the object storage bucket exists, if not create a bucket and a Pre Authenticated Request for the bucket to export the custom image created.

 •	Export the custom image to the bucket and create PAR for the objects created.
-And store it in a file
+And store it in a file.

 The scripts for new tenancy do the following.